biplob4/Book-store/README.md

-- George Washington
-- John Adams
-- Thomas Jefferson
+# My great bookstore website
+- Find the book of your choice
+- Here you can find many good books
+- It's just a bookstore
+- If reading books increases people's willpower, then start reading books now

+### that is a shortcut of this website
+Click here and go to my Website [https://online-book-store-295bc4.netlify.app/dashboard](https://online-book-store-295bc4.netlify.app/dashboard).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).